MagneticArt

 Are metal prints better than canvas?

-For high-contrast digital art, fantasy, cyberpunk, and anything with neon or glow effects — yes.
-Metal produces more vivid, saturated colors with sharper detail.
-Canvas is better for traditional art styles like watercolors, oil painting reproductions, and soft portraits where the textured fabric finish adds warmth.
+For high-contrast digital art, fantasy, cyberpunk, anime, and anything with neon or glow effects — metal is significantly better.
+The smooth, non-porous surface produces more vivid, saturated colors with sharper detail than canvas.
+Dark backgrounds go truly deep on metal, and highlights actually shimmer when light hits them from different angles.
+Canvas absorbs ink into the fabric weave, which softens colors and blurs fine detail.
+However, canvas is genuinely better for traditional art styles — watercolors, oil painting reproductions, and soft portraits where the textured fabric finish adds warmth and a gallery feel.
+The material should match the art style.

 How much do metal prints cost compared to canvas?